u1642/EloverblikAPI/README.md

 refreshtoken <- "Inserte your template here"

-Run the script ImportMeterData/ImportMeterDataAPI.R Data will now be imported and stored in a file called in the DF called observation, and stored in a file called observation.RDS.
+Run the script ImportMeterData/ImportMeterDataAPI.R Data will now be imported and stored in a DF called observation, and stored in a file called observation.RDS.

 Best regards
 Henrik